emilydong001/DH110/Assignments/Assignment01.md

 > *Recommendation: Consider modifying the placeholder text based on what would be most helpful for users' existing habits.
 Perhaps something like 'Search health topics, conditions, doctors' or whatever is most relevant to most users.*

 #### 3. User Control and Freedom
 * After searching for something in the search bar, the user's query is erased.
-If the user doesn't find the information they were looking for, which happens often (especially since the recommended results don't immediately appear and may be irrelevant), they have to retype their query all over again.
+If the user doesn't find the information they were looking for, which could happen often (especially since the recommended results don't immediately appear and may be irrelevant), they have to retype their query all over again.
 (2)

 > *Recommendation: Don't erase the user's query after they hit Search so that they can slightly modify their query if necessary.*